-- EDU 558.
-Fine Arts in the Elementary Classroom (3) This course is designed to provide skills necessary to work with elementary and early childhood children in the areas of art and music.
-Emphasis will be placed on integrating art and music into the social studies, science, language arts and mathematics programs.
-Classroom experience component.
-Prerequisite: Acceptance into graduate studies in education - EDU 561.
-Improving Reading Instruction, Elementary Emphasis (3) Surveys current trends and strategies in teaching reading and provides opportunities for improving and evaluating approaches and skill development.
-Classroom experience component.
-Prerequisite: Acceptance into graduate studies in education. - EDU 562.
-Trends and Practices in the Total Reading Program (3) Aids the teacher in gaining perspective and sound direction in reading; early education through advanced levels.
-Classroom experience component.
-Prerequisite: Acceptance into graduate studies in education. - EDU 563.
-Analysis and Correction in Reading (3) Analysis of problems encountered in the diagnostic-prescriptive process and use of these insights in improving corrective and remedial reading procedures.
-Classroom experience component.
-Prerequisite: Acceptance into graduate studies in education. - EDU 565.
+- EDU 565.
 Reading in the Content Areas (3) Focuses on effective reading practices in content areas, with major emphases on the nature of the subject matter, application of instructional strategies to develop the reading process, and knowledge of cognitive strategies to promote literacy.
 Classroom experience component.
 Prerequisite: Acceptance into graduate studies in education. - EDU 570.
 Fundamentals of Teaching Young Children (3) History and development of early childhood education, with emphasis on characteristics and abilities needed by teachers.
 Supervised laboratory experiences.
 Prerequisite: Acceptance into graduate studies in education. - EDU 571.
 Critical Issues in Curriculum and Teaching (3) Examination of the societal and professional influences on school programs and instruction.
 Classroom experience component.
-Prerequisite: Acceptance into graduate studies in education. - EDU 575.
+Prerequisite: Acceptance into graduate studies in education.
+EDU 575.
+Essentials of Teaching Pending (3) Study of the foundation for and - EDU 575.
 Essentials of Teaching Reading (3) Study of the foundation for and acquisition of literacy, with emphasis on describing outward signs of inward progress from which useful instructional goals may be formulated.
 Supervised laboratory experiences.
 Prerequisite: Acceptance into graduate studies in education. - EDU 577.
 Assessment and Reading Instruction (3) Development of practical techniques designed to use diagnostic-instructional approaches with students of diverse experiences and capabilities.
 Supervised laboratory experiences.
 Prerequisite: Acceptance into graduate studies in education. - EDU 580.
 The Contemporary Social Studies Program (3) Social studies curriculum, teaching, and media for children ages four through eleven, including a study of problems encountered in social studies instruction.
 Laboratory experiences with children are an integral part of this course.
 Prerequisite: Acceptance into graduate studies in education. - EDU 581.
 Language Arts and Literature in the School Program (3) Language arts curriculum, teaching, and media for children ages four through eleven, including the survey and use of appropriate literature.
 Laboratory experiences with children are an integral part of this course.
-Prerequisite: Acceptance into graduate studies in education.
+Prerequisite: Acceptance into graduate studies in education. - EDU 582.

-EDU 582.
 Teaching Science through Discovery (3) Science curriculum, teaching, and media for children ages four through eleven, including the study of health and safety instruction in schools.
 Laboratory experiences with children are an integral part of this course.
 Prerequisite: Acceptance into graduate studies in education.
 EDU 583.
 Promoting Meaningful Mathematics Instruction (3) Mathematics curriculum, teaching and media for children ages four through eleven, including the application of instructional technology to teaching mathematics.
 Laboratory experiences with children are an integral part of this course.
-Prerequisite: Acceptance into graduate studies in education.
+Prerequisite: Acceptance into graduate studies in education. - EDU 584.

-EDU 584.
 Marine Science Curriculum Development for Teachers (3) For K-12 practicing classroom teachers only.
 Study of marine science curriculum, presentation strategies, and methodology.
 Taught through classroom demonstrations, activities, modules, field trips, and infusion of subject matter into the course of study.
 Co-requisites: Must take during the same semester as either Marine Invertebrate Zoology, Marine Botany, or Marine Ecology.
 This course will not meet Teacher Education Program Requirements.